-Command d Purpose neighbor remote-as {ip-address number peer-group-name} Designate a BGP neighbour.
+Command Purpose neighbor {ip-address peer-group-name} remote-as number Designate a BGP neighbour.

 For example about the configuration of the BGP neighbor, please refer to the section in the bottom of this chapter "an example of the configuration of the BGP neighbor".